android/android-health-connect-codelab/README.md

 # Health Connect Codelab

-This repository contains a sample to help you get started writing [Health Connect][health-connect] apps for Android.
+This repository contains a codelab to help you get started writing [Health Connect][health-connect] apps for Android.

 ## Setup